 - A small plastic tube called a catheter will be gently inserted by the doctor or specialist radiographer into the opening of the urethra and a small balloon at the end of the catheter may be inflated to keep the catheter in place if required.

 - X-rays are then taken as the dye is introduced through the catheter.

-- Depending on the information your referring doctor requires, we sometimes will then fill your bladder through this tube, remove the tube and then take x-rays as you urinate into a receptacle.
+- Depending on the information your referring doctor requires, we sometimes will then fill your bladder through this tube, remove the tube and then take X-rays as you urinate into a container.

 - The procedure normally takes between 20 to 30 minutes.